frouo/lembot-public-website/blog/index_/2022-01-20_bulk-lemlist-campaigns-export.md

 - ...
 - **Campaign Z**

-And you want all of them in one single sheet.
+And you want to export all of them at once in one single sheet.

-With columns matching!
+With columns matching of course!

 This would be a nightmare by hand 🤯

-Using lembot, it's super easy ✌️
+Using lembot, it's super easy ✌️, there is a feature designed just for that.

-Just create a megabot then click "Run mega export".
+Create a **megabot** then click the "Run mega export" button.

 # Creating a megabot is super easy